bonitasoft/bonita-doc/md/resource-management.md

 The selected resources are deleted.

 ::: info
 Note: Either all the selected resources are deleted, or no resources are deleted.
 If you have selected a page, a layout or a theme that are used in an application or a custom profile, you will see an error message listing these resources and the User Interfaces where they are used.
-In the case, none of the pages you selected is deleted.
+In this case, none of the pages you selected is deleted.
 :::